Kobuleti Municipality: Economy

 The leading sectors of the economy are tourism and agriculture.
 Employment sectors are both public and private.
 Tourism in rural areas is in the stage of development.
 The main areas of agriculture are citrus growing, tea growing, horticulture, and animal husbandry.
 Small processing and food industry enterprises operate in the municipality.
 Service and trade are the most advanced in the municipality.

 Historical landmarks and sightseeing

 Kintrish protected areas, Mtirala National Park and Kobuleti protected areas are located on the territory of the municipality.
 Important historical monuments on the territory of the municipality are Petra Fortress, Mamuka Fortress, Chekhedana Church, Khinotsminda Monastery, Kvirike Mosque, Tetrosani Monastery, Elia Fortress, Pichvnari Ancient Settlement and others.
+The Church of the Three Bishops of Kobuleti, located in Bobokvati, houses the relics of 28 saints.